-- (a) All generating units must have an automatic variable load control characteristic.
-Turbine control systems must include facilities for both speed and load control. - (b) Generating units must be capable of operation in a mode in which they will automatically and accurately alter active power output to allow for changes in the relevant dispatch level and for changes in frequency of the transmission and distribution system and in a manner to sustain high initial response.
+- (a) All generating units must have an automatic variable speed control characteristic.
+Turbine control systems must include facilities for both speed and load control. - (b) Generating units must be capable of operation in a mode in which they will automatically and accurately alter active power output (every four seconds) to allow for changes in associated loads and for changes in frequency of the transmission and distribution system and in a manner to sustain high initial response.